storipress/wordpress/readme.txt

 #STORIPRESS MIGRATOR - MIGRATE YOUR CONTENT TO STORIPRESS IN 1 CLICK

 The official Storipress plugin allows you connect Storipress to WordPress to manage your blog posts, as well as export your WordPress categories and content to Storipress.
-Currently, this plugin only supports Yoast and ACF for bi-directional sync of custom fields.
+Currently, we're working to have this plugin support Yoast and ACF for bi-directional sync of custom fields.
+Want to accelerate the release of this feature?
+Open an issue or contribute directly in our git repo.

 == Description ==
 This plugin is currently in early beta.
 Help us make the plugin better by opening issues in our [Github Repo](https://github.com/storipress/wp-storipress-exporter/issues)!